tomaskul/tomaskul.github.io/_posts/2017-07-27-collection-of-programming-tips.md

 > "hopping around" to various functionality when trying to complete a task.
 This added focus tends to make you write better code in
 > earlier iterations since you are not trying to juggle too much scope in your head at once.<sup>(reddit, 2017)</sup>

-**Self note:** Yeah, that's correct, stick to this rule as much as possible!
+**Self note:** Yeah, that's correct, stick to this rule as much as possible! (additional elaboration can be found [here](https://blogs.msdn.microsoft.com/thalesc/2012/09/05/favor-composition-over-inheritance/))

 ## Other
 ### Code daily